PolymeshAssociation/polymesh-tools/docs/operator/README.md

 what to do with the bonded POLYX is called your Controller account.
 Rewards that are generated for running an operator node can be paid to the Stash account or another specified account.

-Note that you do not need to bond all of the POLYX in your Stash account and you can always bond more POLYX later.
+You do not need to bond all of the POLYX in your Stash account and you can always bond more POLYX later.
 However, withdrawing any bonded POLYX requires to wait for the duration of the unbonding period, which is currently 28 days.